aitorzip/DeepGTAV/README.md

 # DeepGTAV v2

-### NEW: I've created an Slack channel for DeepGTAV users in order to build a community and agilize communication.
+### I've created an Slack channel for DeepGTAV users in order to build a community, solve issues and agilize communication.
 If you wish to join, please email me and I will send you an invitation.

 *A plugin for GTAV that transforms it into a vision-based self-driving car research environment.*